← Back to Community

 The full distribution of finishing times from our 50 athletes in 2024:

-- Devang Mistry.
+• Devang.
 41:33 unvested.
-Personal Murph PR by 4 minutes from prior years.
+A personal Murph best by about 4 minutes over prior years.

-- Katie.
+• Katie.
 47:21 unvested.
-Disciplined partitioning, identical splits across all 20 rounds.
+Disciplined partitioning, nearly identical splits across all 20 rounds.

 How we coach Murph at Persistence

-On the day, the coaching is different from a normal class.
-Three coaches on the floor.
-We are not teaching technique.
+On the day, the coaching looks nothing like a normal class.
+Three coaches on the floor, and we are not teaching technique.
 We are managing pace, hydration, scaling, and grip preservation.
-The biggest job is keeping athletes from going out too hot in the first mile.
+The single biggest job is keeping athletes from going out too hot on the first mile, because that one decision determines whether the rest of their morning is hard or miserable.

 The most common mistake I see on Murph day is the unbroken pull-up attempt.
-Athletes who try to do their first 50 pull-ups unbroken almost always fail at rep 30, then are gassed for the next 30 minutes.
-The partition strategy (5 pull-ups, 10 push-ups, 15 squats x 20) is what gets people to the second mile in good shape.
+Athletes who try to do their first 50 pull-ups unbroken almost always fail around rep 30, then spend the next 30 minutes paying for it with dead arms.
+The partition (5 pull-ups, 10 push-ups, 15 squats, times 20) is what gets people to the second mile with something left in the tank.
+It feels too easy in round 1.
+That is exactly why it works.

-For the broader sense of how the gym works year-round, our about page covers the founding story and culture.
+For how the gym operates year-round, our about page covers the founding story and culture.
 For the team that runs Murph day, see our coaches page.
-For how a normal class is structured (compared to Murph day), see group classes.
+For how a normal class is structured compared to the chaos of Murph day, see group classes.

 For the rest of the community story, our member transformations hub covers five longer member arcs, including Eric's full back-pain-to-pull-ups story.
 Our member stories collection profiles five members in shorter form.